22-4274/22-4274/README.md

 Windsor, United Kingdom
 07405435856
 hashim.hassan.w@gmail.com
-Linked In

 Professional Summary
 I am a dynamic specialist with experience designing, implementing, and managing cloud solutions that drive business transformation through innovation and operational efficiency.
-With a strong foundation in computing and cloud architecture, I leverage advanced technologies to maximize organizational value, tackling complex challenges in fast-paced environments.
+With a strong foundation in computing and cloud architecture, I leverage advanced technologies to maximize organizational value, Tackling complex challenges in fast-paced environments.
 Key Strengths:
-• Proactive problem-solving: I approach each challenge proactively, driving innovative solutions that meet strategic objectives.
+• Proactive problem-solving: I approach each challenge proactively, driving Innovative solutions that meet strategic objectives.
 • Operational expertise: My ability to optimize operational efficiency is unparalleled, enabling organizations to achieve their goals with greater velocity and effectiveness.